MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-devquickstarts-webapi-nodejs.md

 - The `restify` and `restify-plugins` modules are referenced in order to set up a Restify server.

-- The `passport` and `passport-azure-ad` modules are responsible for handling the heavy lifting when communicating with AAD.
+- The `passport` and `passport-azure-ad` modules are responsible for communicating with AAD.

 - The `config` variable is initialized with values from the `config.js` file created in the previous step.